 - Potential medical expenses

 Term life insurance is a flexible way to help protect your loved ones that provides peace of mind and affordable fixed premiums for the length of the term.
-Do note, however, that term life insurance does not have a cash value.
+However, you should note that term life insurance does not have a cash value.
 In addition, your premiums will likely increase at the conclusion of your term.

 Whole Life Insurance